mvdwetering/ynca/README.md

 # Note that attributes that are still None after initialization are not supported by the subunits
 receiver.initialize()

-# `receiver.subunits` is a dictionary with all available subunits for the receiver
+# Every subunit has a dedicated attribute on the `Receiver` class.
-# The key is the subunit id as used in YNCA
+# The name is the subunit id as used in YNCA.
-# the value is a Subunit object to communicate with it
+# The returned subunit class can be used to communicate with the subunit
-# Note that currently only SYS and ZONE type subunits are supported
-sys = receiver.subunits[Subunit.SYS]
+sys = receiver.SYS
-main = receiver.subunits[Subunit.MAIN]
+main = receiver.MAIN
-zone2 = receiver.subunits[Subunit.ZONE2]

-print(sys.model_name) # Print the modelname of the system print(main.name) # Print the name of the main zone
+print(sys.modelname) # Print the modelname of the system print(main.name) # Print the name of the main zone

 # `receiver.inputs` is a dictionary of available inputs with the key being
 # the unique ID and the value the friendly name if available.
-# Note that not all inputs might be available to all zones
+# Note that not all inputs might be available to all zones, but
-print(receiver.inputs)
+# it is not possible to derive this from the API
+for id, name in receiver.inputs.items():
+    print(f"input {id}: {name}")

 # To get notifications when something changes register callback with the subunit
+# Note that callbacks are called from a different thread
+# Also note that the callback should not block for too long.
 def update_callback():
     print("Something was updated on the MAIN subunit")

 main.register_update_callback(update_callback)

 # Examples to control a zone
-main.on = True
+main.pwr = True
 main.mute = Mute.off
 main.input = "HDMI3"
 main.volume = -50.5